 Harrington Discovery Institute has selected Paul Bollyky as one of its 2017 Scholar-Innovators.

-Awards and Honors: February 2017
+Awards and Honors: May 2017

 Each month, the Department of Medicine honors a staff member who contributes to our mission through their exceptional dedication, initiative, motivation, positive attitude, customer service and passion about their work.
 Meet the recipients